QuantumLabsLtda/adonisjs-cerberus/README.md

 - [Tips](#tips)

 ## Concept
+Cerberus is a collection of models, commands, migrations and a middleware to help you managing User Access Rights in an Adonis.js API.

+**Warning*: Cerberus doesn't **yet** manage *Controllers* and *Routes* for you.
+You'll need to create your custom methods using Cerberus Models.*

 To start using Cerberus properly, you need to understand some basic concepts behind the library.
 There are 3 main pillars (A.K.A Cerberus Heads), they are: